 Since 2009, bilateral relations have been punctuated by political consultations at senior official level.
-The latest consultations were held in Paris and La Paz on 13 November 2013 and 7 March 2017, respectively.
-Key themes of France and Bolivia’s bilateral relations include student mobility and official development assistance through the Agence Française de Développement.
+The most recent were held in Paris in June 2019 and in La Paz in March 2017.
+Key themes of France and Bolivia’s bilateral relations include student mobility and official development assistance through the Agence Française de Développement (AFD).

-France and Bolivia have maintained diplomatic relations since 1845.
-Two French Presidents have visited Bolivia: General de Gaulle in 1964 and President Chirac in 1997.
+France and Bolivia have maintained diplomatic relations since 1831.
+Two French Presidents have visited Bolivia: General de Gaulle in 1964 and Jacques Chirac in 1997.

 The Bolivian Minister of Planning and Development, Mr René Orellana, made a working visit to France from 12 to 15 December 2016.
 During his visit, he met with Mr Matthias Fekl, Minister of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad, and with Mr Jean-Pierre Bel.
 The Bolivian Public Works Minister, Mr Milton Claros, made a working visit to France from 26 to 28 January 2017.
 On this occasion he met Mr Alain Vidalies, Minister of State for Transport, Marine Affairs and Fisheries and held discussions with representatives of the AFD.

 Trade between France and Bolivia remains nominal but it is fast increasing.
 The total value of trade has varied between €119 million and €187 million over the last five years, with volatility largely due to the fluctuating cost of raw materials.
 In 2018, our two countries traded €178 million in goods, versus €144 million in 2017.
 French investment, which is estimated at over US$500 million, could more than double with the involvement of Total (development of the Incahuasi gas field).